Ang3loDF/dailify/test/goals.md

     - other impostations...

 # error
-- create an error handling for
-    - x routes not found
-    - database error
-    - authentication error (registration, login, not allowed page)
-- messages

 # news
-- add a property topics to news models
+- add a property topics to news models (world, economy, politics, tech, business)
+    - add a system to find topics in the news finders

 # home
-- add a system to view only interessed topics news
+- add a system to view only interested topics news
     - there should be a form to select and re-send the query with interested interested topics passed
     - if the user is in session, shows directly hist interests

 # db
 - create a config

+# config
+- crate a private keys file